A Lyapunov theory demonstrating a fundamental limit on the speed of systems consolidation

-We next consider systems consolidation in the two-stage model.
-As proven below, when the consolidation process is sufficiently slow, the two-stage learning model successfully converges to solving the tracking task (Fig. \ref{Fig1}B, bottom left).
-However, when the consolidation process is too fast, the system can exhibit instability in which a small perturbation can cause large perturbations in the output (Fig.~\ref{Fig1}B, bottom right).
+We next consider systems consolidation in the two-stage model (Fig.~\ref{Fig1}B).
+When the consolidation process is sufficiently slow, the two-stage learning model successfully converges to solving the tracking task (Fig.~\ref{Fig1}D,F, left).
+However, when the consolidation process is too fast, the system can exhibit instability in which a small perturbation can cause large perturbations in the output (Fig.~\ref{Fig1}D,F, right).
 Below, we analytically find the conditions for guaranteeing stability (Section~\ref{Theory}), provide intuition for the source of possible instability in regions without stability guarantee by solving a special case of the system (Section~~\ref{Intuition}), and demonstrate with simulations a case in which loss of stability leads to unbounded growth of activity (Section~~\ref{blowup}).